 The law calls this obligation a "duty of care", and that if that duty is breached, and harm results, so will liability.
 This is negligence.

 The duty owed is one of reasonable care and prudence, but it is not fixed.
 The duty owed will vary depending on the attendant circumstances, as well as the level of skill, age and experience of the individual owing the duty.
 The law requires each of us to act reasonably under the circumstances, whatever those may be.
-The violation of a statue [e.g. cannot switch lanes until safe to do so] can constitute evidence of negligence.
+When a person's conduct runs afoul of that obligation, the law considers this a "breach" of that requirement.
+The violation of a statue [e.g. cannot switch lanes until safe to do so] can constitute evidence of a breach, and, accordingly, of negligence.
 The argument here is that the wording of the statute constitutes the nature of the duty.
-If the injury victim is a member of the group intended to be protected by the statute, and the injury is of the type the statue was drafted to prevent, then a violation of that statute that causes injury is evidence that negligence has occurred.
+If the injury victim is a member of the group intended to be protected by the statute, and the injury is of the type the statute was drafted to prevent, then a violation of that statute., i.e. a "breach" of the statutory requirement, that causes injury is evidence that negligence has occurred.
 LEARN MORE.